savman65/Crisp/README.md

 ## Usage:
 Navigate to https://github.com/savman65/Crisp/actions/workflows/crisp.yml to run the github action which:
-- deploys the required azure infrastructure (storage account, acr, and aks)
+- Deploys the required azure infrastructure (storage account, acr, and aks)
-- builds and pushes the python docker image
+- Builds and pushes the python docker image
-- deploys the python app to kubernetes
+- Deploys the python app to kubernetes
-- runs a test by pushing a sample csv to the storage account and then verifies that it can download the corresponding parquet file
+- Runs a test by pushing a sample csv to the storage account and then verifies that it can download the corresponding parquet file

 ## External User Test
 The following is a test that you can perform with your own csv on your local machine.
 The script below will copy a csv file to the storage account using azcopy, then it will use azcopy again to retrieve the corresponding parquet file